 The adjuster will call, and you will need to speak with them.
 However, when discussing your accident claim, it is best to stick to the basics and provide them with limited information, such as:

 - The identity of any witnesses

 When the insurance adjuster calls you, they have one goal – to settle your case for as little as possible.
 Their job is not to protect you – it’s to protect their bottom line.
 Do not make or sign any statements that can destroy your credibility or establish that you were somehow at fault.

 After your car accident, you have to deal with the insurance company.
 However, when you hire an experienced attorney, they can take over the discussions and negotiations with the insurer for you.
 When you have an attorney fighting on your behalf, they can ensure that the amount you receive for your claim covers the extent of your injuries, future injury expenses, and any additional compensation you need.

-We have over 20 years of experience exclusively helping car accident victims.
+We have 25 years of experience exclusively helping car accident victims.
 We fight to win you the compensation you deserve.
 The consultation is free, and you don’t pay unless we get you money!